Khairat Al-Saleh

-Khairat Al-Saleh (خيرت الصالح) born in Jerusalem and educated in Syria and Egypt, is a noted painter in the Hurufiyya movement and a ceramicist, glassmaker and printmaker.
+Khairat Al-Saleh (خيرت الصالح), born in Jerusalem and educated in Syria and Egypt, is a noted painter in the Hurufiyya movement and a ceramicist, glassmaker, and printmaker.

 Life and career

 Khairat Al-Saleh was born in Jerusalem in 1940.
-She was educated at the University of Wales Swansea, where she studied English literature and poetry and works as a ceramist, glassmaker, printmaker and painter living between England and Syria.
+She was educated at University of Wales Swansea, where she studied English literature and poetry, and works as a ceramist, glassmaker, printmaker, and painter, living between England and Syria.
 She is noted for her use of calligraphy and miniatures.
-Inspired by Arab and Islamic art, she experimented with the art of illuminated manuscripts, arabesque and geometric design in her paintings, prints and ceramics.
+Inspired by Arab and Islamic art, she experimented with the art of illuminated manuscripts, arabesque, and geometric design in her paintings, prints, and ceramics.

-As a poet, her work is closely linked to illumination, illustration and the art of the book.
-Nevertheless, in her art she also explored the liberating effects of water color techniques, even digital art.
-She trained as a printmaker and ceramist in Richmond, but she is mainly self-taught as an artist.
-She has exhibited in London, several times at Leighton House Museum, and in many European and Arab countries.
+As a poet, her work is closely linked to illumination, illustration, and the art of the book.
+Nevertheless, in her art she also explored the liberating effects of watercolour techniques, and even digital art.
+She trained as a printmaker and ceramist in Richmond, but she is mainly self‑taught as an artist.
+She has exhibited in London (several times at Leighton House Museum), and in many European and Arab countries.
 Presently she is producing works of art and writing under a pen name in Britain.
-She has also published a book which was translated to many languages, entitled Fabled Cities, Princes and Jinn from Arab Myths and Legends.
+She has also published a book, entitled Fabled Cities, Princes and Jinn from Arab Myths and Legends, which has been translated into many languages.

-As a visual artist, Al Saleh works in ceramics, glass, prints and paintings (watercolours and gouache).
+As a visual artist, Al‑Saleh works in ceramics, glass, prints, and paintings (watercolours and gouache).
 All her work reflects her Arabic identity.
-The art historian, Wijdan Ali, classifies her paintings as belonging to the Neoclassical style within the Hurufiyya movement which means that she follows the rules of calligraphy established by 13th-century Sufi calligraphers.
+The art historian Wijdan Ali classifies her paintings as belonging to the Neoclassical style within the Hurufiyya movement, which means that she follows the rules of calligraphy established by 13th‑century Sufi calligraphers.

 Work

-Al-Saleh's work is held in major public art collections, including:
+Al‑Saleh's work is held in major public art collections, including: